vechain/connex/doc/api.md

 }
 ```

-### Create a ticker
+### Create a Ticker

-Ticker is an concept that describes chain increment, when there is new block added to the chain, tickers will be triggered.This API will create an ticker which has a function that creates an promise that will resolve when it's triggered, please be noted that it never rejects.
+`Ticker` is a concept that describes chain increment, when there is a new block added to the chain, tickers will be triggered.
+This API will create a ticker which has a function that creates a `Promise` that will resolve when a new block is truely added, please be advised that it never rejects.

 Returns `Thor.Ticker`

-+ `next` - `(): Promise<void>`: Call next will create a promise that resolves when there is a new block added
++ `next` - `(): Promise<void>`: Call `next` will create a promise that resolves when there is a new block added

 ``` javascript
 const ticker = connex.thor.ticker()